mysqljs/mysql/Readme.md

 });
 ```

-The `end` method takes an _optional_ callback that you can use to know once
+The `end` method takes an _optional_ callback that you can use to know when
-all the connections have ended.
+all the connections are ended.

-**Once `pool.end()` has been called, `pool.getConnection` and other operations
+**Once `pool.end` is called, `pool.getConnection` and other operations
-can no longer be performed**
+can no longer be performed.** Wait until all connections in the pool are
+released before calling `pool.end`.
+If you use the shortcut method
+`pool.query`, in place of `pool.getConnection` → `connection.query` →
+`connection.release`, wait until it completes.

-This works by calling `connection.end()` on every active connection in the
+`pool.end` calls `connection.end` on every active connection in the pool.
-pool, which queues a `QUIT` packet on the connection.
-And sets a flag to
+This queues a `QUIT` packet on the connection and sets a flag to prevent
-prevent `pool.getConnection` from continuing to create any new connections.
+`pool.getConnection` from creating new connections.
+All commands / queries

-Since this queues a `QUIT` packet on each connection, all commands / queries
-already in progress will complete, just like calling `connection.end()`.
-If
+already in progress will complete, but new commands won't execute.
-`pool.end` is called and there are connections that have not yet been released,
-those connections will fail to execute any new commands after the `pool.end`
-since they have a pending `QUIT` packet in their queue; wait until releasing
-all connections back to the pool before calling `pool.end()`.

-Since the `pool.query` method is a short-hand for the `pool.getConnection` ->
-`connection.query` -> `connection.release()` flow, calling `pool.end()` before
-all the queries added via `pool.query` have completed, since the underlying
-`pool.getConnection` will fail due to all connections ending and not allowing
-new connections to be created.

 ## PoolCluster